A Pen, Handcuffs, and a Common-Law Marriage: Characters

-Publication
+Media

+Manga

 Written by Shinichi Sawaragi and illustrated by Tank Gasuyama, A Pen, Handcuffs, and a Common-Law Marriage began serialization in Hakusensha's seinen manga magazine Young Animal on December 23, 2022.
-Its chapters have been compiled into six tankōbon volumes as of October 2025.
+Its chapters have been compiled into seven tankōbon volumes as of April 2026.

 During their panel at Anime NYC 2025, Yen Press announced that they had licensed the series for English publication.